Emotional Eating and how to Stop Feeling Guilty

 Why is it that after you promise yourself you will never eat a full bag of chips again, that the next day you have a second empty bag beside you?
 That is because it is much more difficult to want to take care of yourself when at the same time you feel unworthy of such care – that is the irony of food guilt.

 Change through punishment does not work (at least in the long run.)
-Overtime, parents have come to learn this lesson when it comes to raising and fostering children but for some reason, we haven’t clued into this subtle notion for ourselves.
+Overtime, parents have come to learn this lesson when it comes to raising and fostering children.
+But for some reason, we haven’t clued into this subtle notion for ourselves.

-We are constantly punishing ourselves through the language we use or the rules we create as it relates to food, how many times have you said (or heard someone say) “I am never eating that again” or “that was so bad of me” or “I can’t believe I ate that much” – guilt, guilt, guilt.
+We are constantly punishing ourselves through the language we use or the rules we create as it relates to food.
+How many times have you said (or heard someone say) “I am never eating that again” or “that was so bad of me” or “I can’t believe I ate that much” – guilt, guilt, guilt.

 Our society doesn’t help in these matters.
 Magazines, food blogs, and products are constantly screaming “GUILT-FREE”- and it’s no wonder why!
-They know that as humans we are bound to feel guilty if what we eat doesn’t meet the criteria for healthy.
+They know as humans we are bound to feel guilty if what we eat doesn’t meet the criteria for healthy.